chakra-ui/zag/docs/00-state-machines.md

 - `target`: The state the machine should transition to
 - `actions`: The actions to execute during the transition
-- `cond`: The condition that determines when the transition is allowed.
+- `guard`: The condition that determines when the transition is allowed.

 Transitions are typically used in the `on` key event object and the `after` time-based transition.